dan-da/bitprices/README.md

 be accurate or applicable to your situation.
 You should NOT present these results to tax authorities.
 Instead, consult with a tax professional.

+# Limitations

+* This tool assumes that all incoming BTC are purchases and all outgoing are sales.
+This may or may not fit your accounting needs.
+* This tool does not presently exclude intra-wallet transfers.
+So movements to change addresses appear in the reports which is not always desirable.

+These limitations may be lifted in the future.
+Please let the author know if either of these are important to you.

+note: [libratax](http://libratax.com) is a service that allows manual control of payment type for each transfer if you need that feature.

 # Pricing Granularity

 Exchange rates are based on the average *Daily* rate from bitcoinaverage.com.